loika/PSD/README.md

 the use of program progmanopt requires :

 - pandas

--autograd 1.4
+- autograd 1.4

--pymanopt 2.0
+- pymanopt 2.0

--pytorch
+- pytorch

--tensorflow to be continued
+- tensorflow to be continued

 <!-- banane -->